Travis d'Arnaud Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.60 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.58).

-- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (191 total, 1.4 per game).

-- Lambert (3-4) gets the starting nod for the Rockies in his ninth start of the season.
-He has a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- In his last time out on Thursday, the righty tossed five innings against the Tampa Bay Rays, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.